jeandossantos/http-exception-library/README.md

 export { routes };
 ```

-## The Constant HttpStatus
+## The HttpStatus object
-Note that the http-exception-library also imports a object HttpStatus:
+Note that the `http-exception-library` also imports an object HttpStatus:
 ```js
 import { HttpException, HttpStatus } from 'http-exception-library';